CS157A-Team18/CS157A-Team18/Team 18 Project Requirement Document.md

 ### Entity Sets

 1. User
-Attributes: username (primary key), first name, last name, and password The primary key for this set is username, which means the username must be unique.
+Attributes: uid (primary key), first_name, last_name
+The primary key for this set is username, which means the username must be unique.
 Password is stored safely with an encryption.
 This entity set stores the record and the information of the user.

 2. Food Allergy
-Attributes: name (primary key)
+Attributes: id (primary key), name
 This set has name as primary key because each food allergy has to be unique.
 This entity set stores all kinds of food allergies.

 3. Ingredients
-Attributes: name (primary key)
+Attributes: id (primary key), name
 Name is the primary key of this set so that we can distinguish it from other ingredients.
 This entity set stores many kinds of ingredients.

 4. Recipe
-Attributes: timestamp (primary key), name, likes, dislikes, vid_url Each recipe will be determined with a timestamp as the primary key.
+Attributes: id (primary key), name, likes, dislikes, vid_url, pic_url Each recipe will be determined with a timestamp as the primary key.
 This entity set stores the record of the recipe; such as name, likes, dislikes and video link.

 5. Meal Type
-	Attributes: name (primary key)
+Attributes: id (primary key), name
 This entity set stores the type of the food (breakfast, lunch, and dinner).

+6. Instruction
+Attributes: id (primary key), instruction
+This entity set stores the instructions for the recipes.

 ### Relationships